eric-mitchell/eric-mitchell.github.io/content/about/_index.md

         email: "eric.mitchell@cs.stanford.edu"
 ---

 **Fall 2023 update: I am going on both the industry and academic job markets very shortly (early 2024).
-If you think my experience would be a good fit for your organization or institution, reach out!**
+If you think my experience would be a good fit for your organization or institution, reach out!
+You can find my CV [here][CV].**

 I am a final-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Christopher D. Manning][2].
-The goal of my research is to make foundation models, particularly language models, a safer and easier to use technology.
+The goal of my research is to make foundation models, particularly language models, a more trustworthy and easy to use technology.
 Much of my PhD has been generously supported by a [Knight-Hennessy Graduate Fellowship][KH] and a Stanford Accelerator for Learning grant for [Generative AI for the Future of Learning][genai].

-You can find my CV [here][CV].

 In the summer of 2022, I was a research scientist intern at DeepMind in London, where I was lucky to spend four months working with [Junyoung Chung][junyoung], [Nate Kushman][nate], and [Aäron van den Oord][aaron].